gh2o/rvi_capture/README.md

 # rvi_capture
-rvictl for Linux: capture packets sent/received by iOS devices
+rvictl for Linux and Windows: capture packets sent/received by iOS devices

 A utility to create packet capture dumps from iOS devices; useful for debugging network activity via Wireshark.

 ## Prerequisites

 ### Linux
 `libimobiledevice` and `python3` must be installed.
+Ensure that the `usbmuxd` daemon is running.

 ### Windows
 `python3` and iTunes must be installed.
+Ensure that the `AppleMobileDeviceService.exe` process is running.
+`libimobiledevice` will be downloaded as needed.

 ## Usage